 Clark & Kent was contracted to design and rebuild the Runnymede Rockets BMX Club racetrack in Addlestone, Surrey, on the footprint of their original circuit.

-The Rockets were sentimental about preserving the original BMX race track, and they didn't want to deviate too far from the original.
+The Rockets were sentimental about preserving the original BMX race track, and they didn't want the BMX track rebuild to deviate too far from the original.

-Since the rebuild, the Runnymede Rockets BMX track has been a brilliant success for both the club, the local community and the South BMX region.
+The Runnymede Rockets BMX track rebuild has been a brilliant success for the club, local community and the South BMX region.
 BMC rider numbers have continued to increase, and the club goes from strength to strength.
-Runnymede Rockets Chairman, Tony Horan, commented on the BMX track rebuild:"It was a pleasure to work with a professional team like Clark & Kent, and their work has meant that we are now able to train riders to the highest level and they can get ready for national competitions on our new track."
+Runnymede Rockets Chairman, Tony Horan, commented on the BMX track rebuild:

+It was a pleasure to work with a professional team like Clark & Kent.
+Their work has meant we are now able to train riders to the highest level, and they can get ready for national competitions on our new track.

-Anyone interested in details about club events can visit the Runnymede Rockets Facebook page, or you can take a virtual ride on the BMX track with this Runnymede Rockets video.
+Anyone interested in details about BMX club events can visit the Runnymede Rockets Facebook page, or take a virtual ride on the BMX track with this Runnymede Rockets video.